 The next morning there were just waves.
 Oliver and three other men were picked up by a Japanese destroyer and taken to Formosa and finally sent to Japan.
 The next day the three men in the boat picked up two more survivors and later made it to China and freedom.
 Cpl.
 Howard Wodrich was not one of them.

 On March 10, 1945, his parents received a POW postcard from him not knowing that he had died nearly five months earlier.
-Later in 1945, his family received this message:
+In June 1945, his family received this message:

 “Dear Mr. & Mrs. Wodrich,

 “The International Red Cross has transmitted to this government an official list obtained from the Japanese government, after long delay, of American prisoners of war who were lost while being transported northward from the Philippine islands on a Japanese ship which was sunk on Oct.
 24, 1944.

 “It is with deep regret that I inform you that your son was among those lost when the sinking occurred and, in the absence of any probability of survival, must be considered to have lost his life.
 He will be carried on records of the war department as killed in action Oct.
 24, 1944.
 The evidence of his death was received June 16, 1945.

 “It is with deep regret that I inform you that your son, Cpl.
 Howard W. Wodrich 20,500,772, 192nd Tank Battalion, was among those lost when that sinking occurred and, in the absence of any probability of survival, must be considered to have lost his life.
 He will be carried on the records of the War Department as Killed in Action 24 October 1944.
 The evidence of this death was received 16 June 1945, the date upon which his pay will terminate and accounts will be closed.